raygun101/MarkupKit/README.md

 Subviews are always pinned along the box view's primary axis (horizontal for row views and vertical for column views).
 This ensures that there is no ambiguity regarding a subview's placement and allows the auto layout system to correctly calculate the view's size and position.

 Spacer views can be used to align subviews within a row or column as needed.
-Some examples are provided later.
+Some examples are provided below.

 ### LMRowView
 The `LMRowView` class arranges its subviews in a horizontal line.
 Subviews are laid out from leading to trailing edge in the order in which they are declared.
 For example, the following markup creates a row view containing three labels: